About Pulmonary Hypertension

 WHO Group 4: Pulmonary Hypertension Due to Chronic Blood Clots in the Lungs

 WHO Group 4 is called chronic thromboembolic pulmonary hypertension (CTEPH).
 CTEPH can occur when the body is not able to dissolve a blood clot in the lungs.
 This can lead to scar tissue in the blood vessels of the lungs, which blocks normal blood flow and makes the right side of the heart work harder.
 This type of PH is unique because it can potentially be cured through pulmonary thromboendarterectomy (PTE) surgery to remove the blood clots.
 However, not all CTEPH patients are eligible for this surgery.
 A drug is also available for CTEPH patients if a doctor determines that a patient is not a candidate for the PTE surgery or if PH remains after the surgery.
+Click to learn more about CTEPH.

 WHO Group 5: Pulmonary Hypertension Due to Unknown Causes